RTEMS/rtems-docs/c-user/user_extensions.rst

 - fatal error detection (system termination).

-The extensions have event-specific arguments, invocation orders and execution contexts.
+The user extensions have event-specific arguments, invocation orders and execution contexts.
 Extension sets can be installed at run-time via :ref:`rtems_extension_create() <rtems_extension_create>` (dynamic extension sets) or at link-time via the application configuration option :ref:`CONFIGURE_INITIAL_EXTENSIONS <CONFIGURE_INITIAL_EXTENSIONS>` (initial extension sets).

-The execution context of extensions varies.
-Some extensions are invoked with ownership of the allocator mutex.
+The execution context of user extensions varies.
+Some user extensions are invoked with ownership of the allocator mutex.
 The allocator mutex protects dynamic memory allocations and object creation/deletion.
-Some extensions are invoked with thread dispatching disabled.
+Some user extensions are invoked with thread dispatching disabled.
 The fatal error extension is invoked in an arbitrary context.

 Extension Sets
 --------------
 .. index:: user extension set
 .. index:: rtems_extensions_table

 User extensions are maintained as a set.
-All extensions are optional and may be `NULL`.
-Together a set of these extensions typically performs a specific functionality such as performance monitoring or debugger support.
-The user extension set is defined via the following structure.
+All user extensions are optional and may be `NULL`.
+Together a set of these user extensions typically performs a specific functionality such as performance monitoring or debugger support.
+The extension set is defined via the following structure.

 .. code-block:: c